ObserveRTC/website-3.0/content/docs/overview/client-integrations/index.md

 libraries from GitHub's CDN and initialize by populating the `observerWsEndPoint` global variable using the `ObserverRTC.ParserUtil.parseWsServerUrl` helper function.

-See the quickstart methodology below for adding this library to your web app.
+See the quickstart methodology below for adding this library to your web app .

 ### Mediasoup Quickstart <a name="quickstart"></a>